Skip to content

 A specialist workshop for professionals working in the field of donor conception.

-We run this workshop once each year and our next workshop will take place in spring of 2025.
-Our 2024 workshop sold out so you may wish to join our mailing list to hear when tickets for 2025 go on sale.
+We run this workshop once each year and our next workshop will take place on 8 May 2026.

 This event is a Donor Conception Network event so you can rest assured that all information will be impartial and based on our experience of working with donor conception families for the past 30 years.